jakuwyc150/angular-course-project-ionic/README.md

-# angular-course-project-ionic
+# Angular Course Project

-Ionic version of angular-course-project
+Ionic version (for mobile devices) of course project for Angular - The Complete Guide (2021 Edition)